AbdulMannanAkhtar/AbdulMannanAkhtar/README.md

 # Hi :wave: I'm Abdul

 ## About Me :man_technologist:
-* I am persuing a Bachelor of Science (Honours) in Business Computing from TU Dublin :books:
+* I am pursuing a Bachelor of Science (Honours) in Business Computing from TU Dublin :books:
-* I am in my third year
+* I am in my final year year
 * Born and raised in Ireland :ireland:
 * Parents from Pakistan :pakistan: